 16.3: Called In For Duty.
 An employee called in for duty for other than the employee's regularly scheduled shift (including but not limited to being subpoenaed to court or required to attend an administrative hearing as part of the employee's law enforcement duties) shall be paid for a minimum of two hours.
 The pay shall be at the overtime rate for full-time employees and at the straight time rate for part-time employees (unless overtime pay is otherwise required for part-time employees).
 No minimum time will be allowed in two situations.
 First, overtime worked immediately following a regularly scheduled shift shall not have a minimum time.
 Second, overtime started two hours or less before the start of a regularly scheduled shift shall not have a minimum time.
-If overtime work is started two hours or less before the start of the regular shift, the employee will report for regular duty and will not receive overtime for starting work early unless the complete regular shift is worked.
+If overtime work is started two hours or less before the start of a regularly scheduled shift and is completed before the start of the regular shift, the employee will report for regular duty and will not receive overtime for starting work early unless the complete regular shift is worked.
 The two hour minimum pay shall not apply if an employee is called back to complete an assignment which the employee should have completed during the regularly scheduled shift.